ArianPaymozd/DSA-Petful-Client/README.md

 the tech stack for this app includes Node.js, React.js, Javascript, HTML, and CSS.

-Take a look at the client repo at https://github.com/ArianPaymozd/RideSpot-client
+Take a look at the projects API at https://github.com/ArianPaymozd/DSA-Petful_Server